gunayus/springio-19/README.md

 		</dependency>
 ```

-add '@EnableConfigServer' annotation to 'ConfigServiceApplication.java'. shuld look like this
+add '@EnableConfigServer' annotation to 'ConfigServiceApplication.java'. should look like this

 ```
 @SpringBootApplication